-In this post, I’ll tell you all about the viewpoint of San Miguel de Allende – where it is, how to get there and even 3 additional miradors you can visit.
+In this post, I’ll tell you all about the viewpoints of San Miguel de Allende – where they are, how to get there and more top tips.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

-Experience Incredible Views from the Mirador de San Miguel de Allende
+Experience Incredible Views from El Mirador de San Miguel de Allende

 The viewpoint of San Miguel de Allende is one of the most visited places in the city.
 And, for good reason.
 The mirador offers panoramic views over the city.